Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis: Introduction

-The proposed framework, BHAM, differs from previous spike-and-slab based GAMs, i.e.~the spike-and-slab GAM \citep{Scheipl2012} and the SB-GAM \citep{Bai2021} in three ways.
-First of all, the proposed spike-and-slab spline prior is a spike-and-slab lasso type prior using independent mixture double exponential distribution, compared to spike-and-slab GAM that uses normal-mixture-of-inverse gamma prior.
-Spike-and-slab lasso priors provide computational convenience during model fitting by using optimization algorithms instead of intensive sampling algorithms.
+The proposed framework, BHAM, differs from previous spike-and-slab based GAMs, i.e., the spike-and-slab GAM \citep{Scheipl2012} and the sparse Bayesian GAM (SB-GAM) \citep{Bai2021}, in three ways.
+Firstly, the proposed prior for smooth functions is a spike-and-slab LASSO type prior using independent mixture double exponential distribution, compared to spike-and-slab GAM that uses normal-mixture-of-inverse gamma prior.
+Spike-and-slab LASSO priors provide computational convenience during model fitting by using optimization algorithms instead of intensive sampling algorithms.
 They make fitting high-dimensional models more feasible without sacrificing performance in prediction and variable selection.
-Secondly, SB-GAM uses a group spike-and-slab lasso prior with an EM-CD algorithm to fit the model.
-While both methods use the combination of expectation maximization algorithm and coordient descent algorithm, there are subtle difference in the implementation due to the difference in prior specification.
-The proposed model sets up independent priors among basis function coefficients after the re-parameterization step, which provides some advantage in computation.
-In addition, we offer an alternative algorithm, EM-IWLS, that can provide variance-covariance matrix of the coefficients.
-Last but not least, the proposed model addresses the incapability of bi-level selection in SB-GAM.
+Secondly, SB-GAM uses a group spike-and-slab LASSO prior with an EM-CD algorithm to fit the model.
+While both methods use the combination of expectation maximization algorithm and coordinate descent algorithm, there are subtle differences in the implementation due to the difference in prior specification.
+The proposed model sets up independent priors among basis coefficients after the reparameterization step, which provides some advantage in computation.
+Lastly, the proposed model addresses the incapability of bi-level selection in SB-GAM.

-In Section \ref{sec:BHAM}, we establish the Bayesian hierarchical generalized additive model, introduce the proposed spike-and-slab spline priors, and describe the two fast-fitting algorithms.
-In Section \ref{sec:sim}, we compare the proposed framework to state-of-the-art models, mgcv, COSSO and sparse Bayesian GAM via Monte Carlo simulation studies.
+In Section \ref{sec:BHAM}, we establish the Bayesian hierarchical generalized additive model, introduce the proposed spike-and-slab spline priors, and describe the fast-fitting EM-CD algorithm.
+In Section \ref{sec:sim}, we compare the proposed framework to state-of-the-art models via Monte Carlo simulation studies.
 Analyses of two metabolomics datasets are presented in Section \ref{sec:real_data}.
 Conclusion and discussions are given in Section \ref{sec:concl}.